denten-books/plain-text/sample.md

 essays that appear in the three collected volumes (some of the essays repeat across volumes), thirteen have the word "sound" (*zvuk*), or some variation thereof, in the title, as "sound image," "sound gesture," and "sound repetition".
-To these cluster of essays we may attribute the Russian formalist concern with *zaum* (literally, beyond sense, or beyonsense [@khlebnikov_collected_1987, 179; @khlebnikov_king_1990, 151;
+To this cluster of essays we may attribute the Russian formalist concern with *zaum*---literally, beyond sense, or beyonsense [@khlebnikov_collected_1987, 179; @khlebnikov_king_1990, 151;
-@labelle_lexicon_2014, 63]): nonsensical sounds that nevertheless elicit an affective, mystical response, giving voice to ideas that are difficult to explain rationally.
+@labelle_lexicon_2014, 63]---nonsensical sounds that nevertheless elicit an affective, lived response, giving voice to ideas that are difficult to explain rationally.
 Poetry in the symbolic mode encodes meaning as inner sense: the elephant "stands for" memory, or the like. *Zaum* poetics (beyond sense) instead evoke affect through external shape, as sound.
 Khlebnikov writes that "incantation and beyonsense language are appeals 'over the head' of government straight to the population of feelings, a direct cry to the predawn of the soul [@khlebnikov_king_1990, 152]."
-Shklovsky defines *zaum* as "without words but with sound:
+Shklovsky defines *zaum* as "without words but with sound.
+He writes:

 > Thought and speech cannot keep up with inspired experience, and for this reason artists are free to express themselves not only in language of